Table of contents

 Hint: If you don’t have a domain name, you can find one easily at namecheap.com.
 As the name says, they provide unique domains at cheap rates.
 Plus, they have great customer support.

-To get started, head to gsuite.google.com.
+To start, head to workspace.google.com.
 On this page, click on the blue ‘Get Started’ button.

 You’ll land on the sign up page.
 Here, enter your business name, the number of employees your company currently employs and the country in which your business is located.
 After typing this info, click ‘Next’.